 Global 5G player Nokia made no reference to the issue of alleged 5G effects in its nine-page submission.

-No submission from the other two global 5G players, Huawei and Ericsson, has as yet been made public by the inquiry.
+No submissions from the other two global 5G players, Huawei and Ericsson, have as yet been made public by the inquiry.
 Its first hearing will be held in Southport, Queensland, on 19 November.